 Jam Gadgets & Ingredients

 In addition to using Pomona’s Universal Pectin for recipes that need pectin, I also only use Zulka Pure Cane Sugar.
 It is minimally processed, non-GMO, and does not have bone char in it as most processed sugars do.
-I also always make my jam in my Lodge Enameled 4.6-quart Dutch Oven – it is the perfect size for most of my batches, and works well.
-It also works great to use silicon spoons to stir the jam – since it takes a lot of stirring, and you don’t want to scratch the enameled finish.
+I also always make my jam in my Lodge Enameled 4.6-quart Dutch Oven – it is the perfect size for most of my batches and works well.
+It also works great to use silicon spoons to stir the jam – since it takes a lot of stirring, and you don’t want to scratch the enamel finish.
 My Cuisinart Immersion Blender also makes frequent visits during my jam sessions – I used it in the Strawberry Rhubarb Hot Sauce to grind all of the peppers and fruit smooth.
 It also comes in quite handy during making mustard, applesauce, cranberry sauce, tomatillo salsa, and more.

 So, it was a fun month of preserving with berries.
 I’ll be looking forward to going to pick some new strawberries as soon as they are ready at the local u-pick farm, and raspberries from our Everbearing Raspberry Plants as soon as they start producing for the year.